dpgaspar/Flask-AppBuilder/docs/quickminimal.rst

 If you run this, notice that your database will be created with two roles 'Admin' and 'Public', as well has all the security detailed permissions.

-The default authentication method will be database, you can take a look of all your application options on :doc:`config`
+The default authentication method will be database, and you can initially login with **'admin'/'general'**. you can take a look of all your application options on :doc:`config`

 Take a look at this `example <https://github.com/dpgaspar/Flask-AppBuilder/tree/master/examples/quickminimal>`_ on Github